Rail to Western Sydney Airport

 A new rail service for Western Sydney

 Under the Western Sydney City Deal, the Australian and NSW governments will deliver the first stage of the North South Rail Link.
 This metro-style service will become the transport spine for the Western Parkland City, connecting travellers from the airport and the Western Sydney Aerotropolis to St Marys and the rest of Sydney's rail system.

 The Australian and NSW governments are each contributing up to $50 million to a business case process.
-Sydney Metro is leading this process in conjunction with the Department of Infrastructure, Regional Development and Cities and Transport for NSW, in consultation with local government.
+Sydney Metro and Transport for NSW are leading this process in conjunction with the Department of Infrastructure, Regional Development and Cities, and in consultation with local government.
 Work on the business case is now underway, and it will consider: